tbma79/sane-research-group/content/authors/walid-aljoby/_index.md

 user_groups:
   - Alumni
 ---
 Walid Aljoby received his Ph.D. degree in computer science from National University of Singapore (NUS) in 2020.
 After his Ph.D., he was a Research Fellow with the NUS-Singtel Corporate Lab, and an adjunct postdoctoral researcher with Advanced Digital Sciences Center (ADSC), University of Illinois.
 His research interests are broadly in networking and systems.
+During his Ph.D., he was advised by [Prof. Richard T. B. Ma](https://richard-ma.netlify.app/).